 1. Walnut Tree Close

-The proposals for Walnut Tree Close aim to reduce the amount of traffic using the road, particularly vehicles that use the road as a through-route between the A25 and the gyratory.
-To achieve this aim we are proposing two trial measures: a point-closure or a one-way traffic restriction on Walnut Tree Close.
+Proposals for a traffic restriction on Walnut Tree Close aim to reduce the amount of traffic using the road, particularly vehicles that use the road as a through-route between the A25 and the gyratory.
+In doing so, we would hope to achieve the following objectives:

-- Reduce peak-hour queuing at both ends of Walnut Tree Close
+- Reduce peak-hour queuing along Walnut Tree Close

 - Improve safety for all road users